ColiverSEC/Enterprise-IAM-Lab/entra/identity-governance.md

 > Monitoring ensures that access is being requested, approved, and revoked correctly.
 It also helps detect unusual activity or misconfigurations in your Identity Governance setup.

 1. **Monitor Access Packages**
-   - Go to **Entra Admin Center → Identity Governance → Access packages → Requests**
+   - Go to **Entra Admin Center → Identity Governance → Entitlement management → Access packages → Requests**
    - Review pending, approved, and rejected requests

 2. **Review Access Reviews**